 Even if you have tried Ethiopian food in your home country, nothing compares to the real thing.
 One of my favorite dishes is known as Shiro wat, a spicy vegetarian sauce made from ground chickpeas.
 This dish is quite labor-intensive—it is hard to find people willing or able to prepare Shiro outside of Ethiopia, but it is readily available within the country.

-A final treat worth mentioning are the wonderful fresh-made juices.
-Pineapple, mango, orange and guava are usually on the menu, along with more interesting choices such as avocado—my favorite!
+A final treat worth mentioning is the wonderful fresh-made juices.
+Pineapple, mango, orange, and guava are usually on the menu, along with more interesting choices such as avocado—my favorite!

 If you are interested in experiencing Ethiopian food, but your travel tastes lean more toward nature, then you might enjoy our thirteen-day Trekking Ethiopia tour.
 This trip combines visits to Gondar and Lalibela with a full week of trekking in the spectacular Simien Mountains.
 The Simien scenery is nothing short of epic, and you will have the chance to see rare species such as Geleda baboons, Walia Ibex, and the rare Ethiopian Wolf (Simien Fox).

 If traditional cultures and visiting remote tribal peoples whets your appetite , then a third option is our twelve-day Ethiopian Epic tour, which takes you to Lake Tana, Gondar, and Lalibela in the north, and then south to the famed Omo Valley where you will visit Hamer, Karo, and Dassanech peoples, amongst others.